21Philip/devops-minitwit/out/itu-minitwit-sim-stub/src/Org.OpenAPITools/API_Explanation.md

 ## Notes

 - All timestamps use UTC format: `yyyy-MM-dd HH:mm:ss`
-- Messages with `flagged=1` are excluded from GET endpoints
-- The `Following` list is just a list of usernames (not objects)
+- The `Following` list stores usernames (strings, not User objects)
+- In-memory storage means data is reset on container restart
 - No cascading deletes – deleting a user doesn't clean up their messages or followers
+- Basic auth validation is exact string matching (not secure for production)
+- Each request that includes `?latest=X` updates the global latest counter if X is higher